Registration

 Transcripts

 A transcript of each student’s educational record is maintained in the Enrollment Services Office.
-An official transcript is signed by the Registrar, has the college seal attached and is provided in a sealed envelope.
-To obtain an official transcript, students should go online to www.studentclearinghouse.org to place an order.
-Transcripts will be mailed to any college, university or other agency upon receipt of the request within three to five (3-5) business days.
-There is also a rush transcript option available.
+An official transcript includes the Registrar's signature, and the college seal.
+To obtain an official transcript, students are to order them online through Parchment.
+Transcripts may be sent electronically to any college, university or other agency upon receipt of the request within three to five (3-5) business days.
 There is a fee for all official transcripts.
 For current fee information please go to our website.
 Transcripts will not be faxed.

 Students may obtain an unofficial transcript through the Clark College website, by logging into MyClark@ctcLink, select the Academic Records tile and choose "View Unofficial Transcripts" or by visiting the Enrollment Services Office in Gaiser Hall.